17 Top-Rated Tourist Attractions in Ireland

 14 Bunratty Castle & Folk Park

 A visit to the Shannon region wouldn't be complete without coming here.
-Dating from 1425, the castle is the best-preserved medieval fortress in Ireland and was restored to its former glory in the 1950s.
+Dating from 1425, the castle is the best-preserved medieval fortress in Ireland and was lovingly restored in the 1950s.
 Containing a fine array of 15th- and 16th-century furnishings and tapestries, the castle will transport you back to ancient medieval times.
 The themed banquets in the evenings are great fun, although certain guests who misbehave run the risk of being sent to the dungeons below.
 The impressive Folk Park brings the Ireland of a century ago vividly to life.
-Featuring more than 30 buildings in a village and rural setting, the folk park has farmhouses, village shops, and streets to explore.
+Featuring more than 30 buildings in a village and rural setting, the folk park has village shops, farmhouses, and streets to explore.
 It's all great fun for families and kids.

 Hours: Open daily 9.30am-5.30pm

 Admission: Adults €10, seniors €9.45, under 16s €8, under 6s free